Bollinger Motors: Founding

+Growth

 In March 2018, Bollinger decided to move its headquarters from Hobart, New York, to Ferndale, Michigan.
 Two years after the presentation of the B1 prototype, in September 2019, Bollinger presented its first two cars as production-ready prototypes.
 The production variant of the B1 model underwent cosmetic changes in the exterior and became longer with an additional set of rear doors and a large 4-door B2 pickup was added to the line.

 Both the B1 and B2 were built on what Bollinger called its E-Chassis; Bollinger stated in March 2020 the largely symmetric E-Chassis, which had double wishbone independent suspension at all four wheels, would be made available for commercial upfitters in 2021.
 In April 2020, Bollinger announced that serial production and sales of both B1 and B2 models would start in 2021 and showed renderings of a B2 chassis cab model, offering the cab section of the B2 in 2- and 4-door versions with a variety of wheelbases to accommodate a variety of commercial uses.
 In August 2020, the company headquarters moved from Ferndale to Oak Park, Michigan.
 1,000 preorders were received for the B1 and B2 trucks by the fall, with interested potential owners paying a refundable US$1,000 deposit.

 Also in August 2020, Bollinger showed renderings of the Deliver-E, a panel van designed for package delivery companies spanning multiple weight classes, from Class 2B to 5, and a choice of wheelbases.
 The Deliver-E does not use the E-Chassis and would include a variety of battery capacity options for the van-specific platform, which would be equipped with front-wheel drive.

 In March 2021, Bollinger announced the B2 cutaway chassis cab and E-Chassis had been renamed to the B3 Chass-E Cab (with a 2-door cab) and Chass-E, respectively, and provided prices for rear-wheel drive, rear-wheel drive with dual rear wheels, and all-drive versions.

 In mid-January 2022, the company announced a major shift in direction, postponing the development of its consumer models in favor of a commercial vehicle platform, saying it would refund B1 and B2 deposits.
 The Bollinger Commercial Platform for medium-duty Class 3-6 trucks is a rear-drive skateboard chassis with a leaf-sprung rear live axle and front double wishbone suspension that will be offered to upfitters, which will use the platform as the basis for tow trucks, trash trucks, buses and other commercial EVs.
 In May 2022, Roush Industries was announced as the manufacturing partner for the Commercial Platform and the Deliver-E van.
 In September 2022, renderings of the Commercial Platform-based Bollinger B4 cab-forward medium-duty Class 4 truck were unveiled.

 Also in September 2022, Mullen Automotive acquired a 60% controlling interest in Bollinger Motors for US$148.2 million.
 The news spurred speculation the B1/B2 could be relaunched.